isaif1/Focus-To-Do/README.md

 7-> You will get a json file put that name in line 26 you can rename it.

 8->Put sheet name in line 30.

+This procedure is just for checking and debugging code on your local machine that whatever you required you can achieve.
+Finally you have to deploy it fot it's action

 Thankyou,